Databus Logo

 Numerical Value Type

 Integer or decimal answer to be entered.
-The scoring section — no negative marking, so attempt freely.
+Typically the scoring section — usually no negative marking, so attempt freely.

 Type 4